-Born in Flushing, NY, Sister Mary entered Maryknoll in 1948.
+Sister Mary was born in Flushing, NY and entered Maryknoll in 1948.
 When she received her first mission assignment to the Philippines in 1954, she understood that she would spend her entire life in the Far East.
-Later the time overseas was changed to ten year periods with renewal programs.
-She spent twenty-three years in the Philippines teaching in primary and secondary schools, and in pastoral/social work.
-After earning a Masters in Social Work from Catholic University, Washington, D.C., she established the Family Life Department at the Social Action Center for the Tagum Prelature in the Philippines.
+However, later Sisters were able to return to the States every ten years for renewal programs.
+Sister Mary spent twenty-three years in the Philippines teaching in primary and secondary schools, and in pastoral/social work.
+After earning a Master’s Degree in Social Work from Catholic University, Washington, D.C., she established the Family Life Department at the Social Action Center for the Tagum Prelature in the Philippines.

-Sister Mary Boyce writes and illustrates children’s books.
-Describing her creative, colorful “Fly Away Flowers” series, she shares that the suggestions from her three and a half year old grandniece, Emily Rose, made the story “theirs.”
+Sister Mary received her Master of Fine Arts from the Academy of Art College, San Francisco, CA, and is a member of the Dominican Institute of the Arts.
+Describing her creative colorful “Fly Away Flowers” series, she shared that she received some suggestions from her three and a half year old grandniece, Emily Rose.

 In 2007 she wrote a true story of twelve Maryknoll Sisters, including herself, and five Filipino men who spent sixteen hours in the shark-infested Mindanao deep sea after their boat capsized and Filipino fishermen rescued them.

 In 2013, Sister Mary was assigned to the Maryknoll Sisters Center where she currently resides.
 Although she is retired, she volunteers at several neighborhood programs and also writes and illustrates children’s books.